 Stamped optical discs (CDs, DVDs, and Blu-ray discs or BRDs) are projected to have extraordinarily long lifetimes - up to 1,592 years according to one report7.
-This indicates that the problem of data persistence is not one of a lack of materials or manufacturing processes that can produce digital data with a long lifetime, but rather one of engineering.
-A recordable optical disc was needed that could have a similar lifetime.
+This indicates that the problem of data persistence is not one of a lack of materials nor manufacturing processes that can produce digital data with a long lifetime, but rather one of engineering.
+A recordable optical disc was needed which could have a similar lifetime.

 In any attempt to improve something, the first step is to identify the causes of the problem.
-In reference #8, the authors identify three of the major failure mechanisms in traditional recordable optical disc storage technology8.
-The fourth failure mechanism is dye degradation, which, like the first three failure modes, is widely known in the recordable optical disc industry; it was reported on in #9 and elsewhere.
+This has been well reported in previous research; in reference #8, the authors identify three of the major failure mechanisms8.
+The fourth failure mechanism is dye degradation, and is widely known in the recordable optical disc industry; it was reported on in reference #9 and elsewhere.